KhaysK/WEndex_Taxi_2.0/README.md

 <i>P.S. abow was mentioned some date not all</i>
 <br>
 <hr>
-Programm by itself is a terminal program where available 2 options: passenger menu and driver menu
+Programm by itself is a terminal program where available 3 options: passenger menu and driver menu and admin menu
 <br>
 <br>
 In passenger menu
-then passenger can choose actions:
+ passenger can choose actions:

 ```bash
 Get history of orders